bakerdh/colourdippers/README.md

 Baker, D.H., Hansford, K.J., Segala, F.G., Morsi, A.Y., Huxley, R.J., Martin, J.T., Rockman, M. & Wade, A.R.
 (2024).
 Binocular integration of chromatic and luminance signals.
 Journal of Vision, 24(12): 7, https://doi.org/10.1167/jov.24.12.7

-The file manuscript.Rmd is an R markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.
+The file manuscript.qmd is an Quarto markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.

 The full repository can be downloaded (cloned), and contains all the required data files.
 However if any data files are missing the code will attempt to download them from the OSF repository for this project: